anaibol/awesome-serverless/README.md

 ### Image management and File storage
 * [Filestack](https://www.filestack.com/) - Image management system with Filestack - upload files, transform images, videos, and documents, store content and deliver fast via CDN.
 * [Kloudless](https://kloudless.com/) - Integrate with one, universal API and connect to many file storage and CRM services.
+* [Uploadcare](https://uploadcare.com/) - HTML5 widget, API to manage files in cloud storage, smart and fast CDN to deliver them to your end users.
+Crop, resize and transform uploaded images using URL commands.

 ### Realtime
 * [Pusher](https://pusher.com/)